 Tax Debt and Tax Liens in Bankruptcy

 It’s important to note that you won’t be able to clear debt from any tax liens the IRS has placed on your property.
-This applies to any liens enacted before you filed for bankruptcy.
+This applies to any liens or judgement enacted before you filed for bankruptcy.

 Chapter 13 Bankruptcy also can’t erase tax liens, but it can buy you some time to use to pay it off.